 Choosing a transportation management system for your company is a huge decision because there are a variety of providers and features.
 A TMS helps companies move freight efficiently, reliably, and at lower rates.
 Implementing a TMS allows you to monitor and evaluate process analytics and optimization.
 A TMS can route drivers, schedule deliveries, and report business KPIs.

 At present, only 35% of shippers are using transportation management systems.
 Choosing the right system positions you to be a market leader and gain a competitive advantage.
-That’s why today we’ll share the top five things to ask when evaluating a transportation management system.
+That’s why today we’ll share the top five things to think about before creating your TMS.

 #1 What modes does the transportation & logistics software support?